 Name of the competent national authority Does it carry out regular inspections and audits?
 Is it responsible for controlling domestic trade?
 Does it consider the CICAD Model Regulations?
-Ministry of Health & Wellness Yes, yearly re-licensing inspections along with biannual routine inspections Yes Yes
+Ministry of Health, Wellness and Religious Affairs Yes, at least twice per annum Yes No